-Integral with our guiding principles is our talent management strategy, developed by management, and supported by both the Company's MD&C Committee and the Board.
+Integral with our guiding principles is our talent management strategy, developed by management, and supported by the MD&C Committee and the Board.
 Delivering our strategic goals and driving positive stockholder return requires a strong focus on attracting and retaining a talented senior management team.

-Annually, the Harsco talent review is performed to assess the critical organizational capabilities required to execute the Company's strategy, executive team performance, succession depth, and retention risk across all critical executive leadership positions.
+Annually, the Enviri talent review is performed to assess the critical organizational capabilities required to execute the Company's strategy, executive team performance, succession depth, and retention risk across all critical executive leadership positions.
 Feedback is sought from both the MD&C Committee and the Board.
 In addition, Board members are involved in the selection process for our NEOs.

-Overview of 2022 Compensation Decisions and Actions
+Overview of 2023 Compensation Decisions and Actions